Java-A-60-Forum-System-by-D-D/forum_system/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Contact
-For any inquiries or issues, please contact `your-email@example.com`.
+For any inquiries or issues, please contact deszafirova@gmail.com or hadzhiev96@gmail.com